 Typically, standard transport bedside commodes in can be one of two types –

 - “attendant” transport commodes, which are pushed by a caregiver, and

-- “self-propelling” transport commodes have a wheelchair wheel at the back, and allow the user the independence of using the commode as a wheelchair themselves – the chairs do though also have handle at the back of the seat so the chair can also be pushed
+- “self-propelling” transport commodes have a wheelchair wheel at the back, and allow the user the independence of using the commode as a wheelchair themselves – the chairs do though also have a handle at the back of the seat, so the chair can also be pushed

 I have though found no examples of the “self-propelled” drop arm transport commodes whatsoever, so I will not be including them here, only the “attendant” drop arm transport commodes.